-- Under the Illinois Family Military Leave Act, there are different standards that apply to employers with between 15 and 50 employees and employers with more than 50 employees.
+- Under the Family Military Leave Act, different leave requirements apply to employers with between 15 and 50 employees and employers with more than 50 employees.
 See Family Military Leave.

 - A covered employer must provide bereavement leave for the death of a child.
 See Child Bereavement Leave.